Phonofilm: Debut

-Producer Pat Powers attempts takeover of Phonofilm

-By 1926, DeForest gave up on trying to exploit the process — at least in the U.S. (see UK section below) — and his company declared bankruptcy in September 1926.
-Without access to Case's inventions, DeForest was left with an incomplete system of sound film.
-Even so, producer Pat Powers invested in what remained of Phonofilm in the spring of 1927.
-DeForest was in financial difficulty due to his lawsuits against former associates Case and Owens.
-At this time, DeForest was selling cut-rate sound equipment to second-run movie theaters wanting to convert to sound on the cheap.

-In June 1927, Powers made an unsuccessful takeover bid for DeForest's company.
-In the aftermath, Powers hired former DeForest technician William Garity to produce a cloned version of the Phonofilm system.

 Hollywood chooses other sound systems

+Hollywood studios largely rejected Phonofilm, and instead introduced different systems for sound film.

+In 1924, Western Electric was developing both a sound-on-disc system, where the film is synchronized with a phonograph containing the sound, and their own optical sound systems.
+They had settled on 24 frames per second (90 feet per minute) as the standard film speed for sound, as they found slower film speeds could not consistently reproduce sound well.
-While shunning Phonofilm, Hollywood studios introduced different systems for talkies.
-First up was the sound-on-disc process introduced by Warner Brothers as Vitaphone—which used a record disc synchronized with the film for sound.
-Warner Brothers released the feature film Don Juan starring John Barrymore on 6 August 1926 in Vitaphone, with music and sound effects only.

-On 6 October 1927, Warner Brothers released The Jazz Singer with Al Jolson in Vitaphone.
-The film is often incorrectly credited as the first talking picture.
-The Jazz Singer was the first feature film to use synchronized sound for talking sequences rather than just for music and sound effects, and thus launched the talkie era, but DeForest's sound-on-film system was in fact the basis for modern sound movies.
+Warner Bros. was the first to use a sound-on-disc system, Vitaphone.
+Warner Bros. released the feature film Don Juan starring John Barrymore on August 6, 1926, in Vitaphone, with music and sound effects only.
+On October 6, 1927, Warner Bros. released The Jazz Singer with Al Jolson in Vitaphone.
+The Jazz Singer was the first feature film to use synchronized sound for talking sequences rather than just for music and sound effects, and thus launched the talkie era.

-The Fox Movietone system was first demonstrated to the public at the Sam H. Harris Theatre in New York City on 21 January 1927, with a short film of Raquel Meller preceding the feature film What Price Glory?, originally released in November 1926.
-Later in 1927, producer William Fox introduced sound-on-film with the feature film Sunrise by F. W. Murnau.
+The Fox Movietone system was first demonstrated to the public at the Sam H. Harris Theatre in New York City on January 21, 1927, with a short film of Raquel Meller preceding the feature film What Price Glory?, originally released in November 1926.
+Later in 1927, Fox released the first sound-on-film feature Sunrise by F. W. Murnau.
 In 1928, the sound-on-film process RCA Photophone was adopted by newly created studio RKO Radio Pictures and by Paramount Pictures.

+Since Western Electric's ERPI division dominated the theater hardware market when the sound revolution finally got underway, its standard 24-frames-per-second speed was universally adopted by Fox and all the other studios as each began making sound films.
+As a consequence, Case's tests and de Forest's early Phonofilms, shot at about 21 frames per second, gave speakers and singers high-pitched "helium voices" if they are run on a standard sound projector.
+The Library of Congress and other film archives have printed new copies of some early Phonofilms, modifying them by periodically duplicating frames and correspondingly "stretching" the soundtracks to make them compatible with standard projectors and telecine equipment.